Royal African Company

-The Royal African Company (RAC) was an English mercantile (trading) company set up in 1660 by the royal Stuart family and City of London merchants to trade along the west coast of Africa.
-It was led by the Duke of York, who was the brother of King Charles II and in 1685, York took the throne as James II.
+The Royal African Company (RAC) was an English trading company established in 1660 by the House of Stuart and City of London merchants to trade along the West African coast.
+It was overseen by the Duke of York, the brother of Charles II of England; the RAC was founded after Charles II ascended to the English throne in the 1660 Stuart Restoration, and he granted it a monopoly on all English trade with Africa.
+While the company's original purpose was to trade for gold in the Gambia River, as Prince Rupert of the Rhine had identified gold deposits in the region during the Interregnum, the RAC quickly began trading in slaves, who became its largest commodity.

-It was established after Charles II gained the English throne in the Restoration of 1660.
-While its original purpose was to exploit the gold fields up the Gambia River, which were identified by Prince Rupert during the Interregnum, it soon developed and led a brutal and sustained slave trade.
-It also extracted other commodities, mainly from the Gold Coast.
-After becoming insolvent in 1708, it survived in a state of much reduced activity until 1752 when its assets were transferred to the new African Company of Merchants, which lasted until 1821.
+Historians have estimated that the RAC shipped more African slaves to the Americas during the Atlantic slave trade than any other company.
+The RAC also dealt in other commodities such as ivory, which were primarily sourced from the Gold Coast region.
+After William III of England rescinded the company's monopoly in 1697 under pressure from the Parliament of England, the RAC became insolvent by 1708, though it survived in a state of much reduced activity until 1752, when its assets were transferred to the newly founded African Company of Merchants, which lasted until 1821.

 History

 Background

-In the 17th century the settlements on the west coast of Africa, though they had an important trade of their own in gold and ivory, existed chiefly for the supply of slaves to the West Indies and America.
-On the west coast the Europeans lived in fortified factories (trading posts) but had no sovereignty over the land or its natives.
+On the west coast of Africa the few Europeans lived in fortified factories (trading posts).
+They had no sovereignty over the land or its natives, and very little immunity to tropical diseases.
 The coastal tribes acted as intermediaries between them and the slave-hunters of the interior.
 There was little incentive for European men to explore up the rivers, and few of them did so.
-The atmosphere might have been one of quiet routine had there not been acute rivalries between the European powers; especially the Dutch, who made use of native allies against their rivals.
+The atmosphere might have been one of quiet routine for the traders had there not been acute rivalries between the European powers; especially the Dutch, who made use of native allies against their rivals.
 Before the Restoration, the Dutch had been the main suppliers of slaves to the English West Indian plantations, but it was part of the policy of the English Navigation Acts to oust them from this lucrative trade.
+Between 1676 and 1700, the value of gold exports from Africa was similar to the total value of slave exports.
+After the Peace of Ryswick in 1697, the price of slaves in Africa and the number of slaves exported doubled; from then, until trade diminished after 1807, slaves were clearly the most valuable export of Africa.